 It’s worth considering that Probiotics aren’t suitable for everyone and can cause side effects.
-They can cause unwanted symptoms such as allergic reactions, mild stomach upsets, gas, bloating or diarrhoea.
+They can cause unwanted symptoms such as allergic reactions, mild stomach upsets, gas, bloating, or diarrhea.

-If you have low or immune related issues or any serious medical complaints, then the advice is to avoid Probiotics, at the very least you should speak to your medical doctor.
+If you have low or immune-related issues or any serious medical complaints, then the advice is to avoid Probiotics, at the very least you should speak to your medical doctor (Source).

 Lastly on the matter of Probiotics – the science is not conclusive and most of the health claims for probiotics are argued as being pure hype.